BSL

 A sign language interpreter is a person trained in translating between a spoken and signed language.

-• Qualification: To become a qualified and registered BSL interpreter, you will need interpreter and BSL qualifications recognised by the Registration Department of Signature (formerly CACDP).
+- Qualification: To become a qualified and registered BSL interpreter, you will need an interpreter and BSL qualifications recognised by the Registration Department of Signature (formerly CACDP).
 For this, you can complete the Signature Level 6 NVQ Diploma in Sign Language Interpreting and an approved qualification in BSL.

 Communication Support Workers (CSWs) work in colleges, universities and sometimes schools.
 They help deaf students communicate with their teachers and other students.